OpenModelica/OpenModelica/UsersGuide/source/tlmcosimulation.rst

 - Double-click on the connection you want to change its parameter
 - Right click on the connection and choose **Attributes** from the popup menu.

-The parameter dialog of that connection appears (See :numref:`tlm-submodels-connection-dialog`) in which you will be able to specify the connections attributes.
+The parameter dialog of that connection appears (see :numref:`tlm-submodels-connection-dialog`) in which you will be able to specify the connections attributes.

 Changing Co-Simulation Parameters